 For lunch or as a snack, roasted acorn squash can be its own meal or would be great next to a bowl of soup.

 Can you eat the skin of Acorn squash?

-Yes, you can eat the skin of acorn squash!
-When acorn squash is roasted or cooked, the skin softens.
-I wouldn't recommend eating the skin on its own, but if you get a forkful of the acorn squash with the skin on, you won't even really feel the skin when you eat it.
+If you get an organic acorn squash from a farm where you know they don't coat it in wax, you can try to eat the skin.
+I wouldn't recommend eating the skin on its own because it's simply not as tasty as the rest of the acorn squash, but if you get a forkful of the acorn squash with a little bit of the skin on, you won't even really feel the skin when you eat it.